Congo's Kabila re-elected, opposition claims victory

-The government of neighboring Congo Republic said this week it is preparing a refugee camp north of Brazzaville in case violence forces people to flee across the Congo River.
+The government of neighbouring Congo Republic said this week it was preparing a refugee camp north of Brazzaville in case violence forced people to flee across the Congo River.

-Kabila came to power when his father Laurent was assassinated in 2001, and later won the country's 2006 polls.
-He has struggled to control marauding rebel groups in Congo's east despite United Nations backing.
+Kabila came to power when his father, Laurent, was assassinated in 2001, and later won the country's 2006 election.
+He has struggled to control marauding rebel groups in Congo's east despite U.N. backing.